cyficowley/boomerang-website/README.md

 I will setup travis cli so that it auto builds to github pages so everyone can see how it is progressing without installing

+if you need to add new packages just npm install them, make sure you are removing things you don't need tho

 ## 🛠 Usage

 - Write all your ES2015+ Javascript code in `src/js` and SCSS styling in `src/style`.
 Store static assets in `src/static`.
 Organize HTML files the way you like.